C0deH4cker/PwnableHarness/README.md

 Another feature of this project is that the server will redirect the child's stdin, stdout, and stderr to the socket upon receiving a connection.
 In the future, this might be an option rather than the default behavior.

 The included `stack0.c` is a very simple pwnable showing how to use this project.
-Eventually, I'll host this challenge again as well as some more difficult ones on my server.
+It is currently running on my server, and can be found at http://ctf.c0deh4cker.com/stack0.